ad-si/cai/readme.md

-  ty         Use Typst development as the prompt context wl         Use Wolfram Language and Mathematica development as the prompt context zig        Use Zig development as the prompt context help       Print this message or the help of the given subcommand(s)
+  ty         Use Typst development as the prompt context wl         Use Wolfram Language and Mathematica development as the prompt context zig        Use Zig development as the prompt context docker     Use Docker development as the prompt context help       Print this message or the help of the given subcommand(s)

 Arguments: